damianfanaro/damianfanaro.github.io/_posts/2015-04-07-java-interview-questions.md

 ### Web Services

 - What is a WSDL?
-- Describe some of the differences between SOAP web service and RESTfull web service.
+- Describe some of the differences between SOAP and RESTfull.
 - What is JAXB and JAXP?
 Where are they used?

 ### Security

-- What are the differences between http and https?
+- What are the differences between `http` and `https`?
 - Describe some common ways of attacking websites, and how to defend against them.

 ### Garbage Collector